 This brings us to the next big concern:

 The pressures teens face from school, parents and peers, can create ongoing patterns of stress.
+Being stuck at home and away from regular life adds to that feeling.
 It’s imperative that we help them deal with life’s stresses in a few intentional ways:

 - Help them establish healthy boundaries.